-The Social Security retirement benefits you get may be considerably more than the Internal Service minimum income for filing a tax return, yet for many retirees, none of their benefits count as income, so filing is not required.
-Because that’s not always the case, you need to know when part of Social Security counts as income for a retired person.
+The Social Security retirement benefits you get may be considerably more than the Internal Revenue Service minimum income for filing a tax return, yet for many retirees, none of their benefits count as income so filing is not required.
+But that’s not always the case so you should understand part of Social Security counts as income for a retired person.

 When your retirement income is limited to Social Security, the benefits do not count for tax purposes and you do not have to file a tax return, according to the IRS.
 If you do have additional income that exceeds IRS limits, you may be required to count part of your Social Security benefits as income.
 If so, you have to file a tax return and report Social Security benefits.
 When your other income is below the IRS threshold amounts, you might still have to file a tax return based on the amount of your gross income, but you don’t include your Social Security benefits.

 When you are determining if some of your Social Security is taxable, the other income you count includes wages, tips and other compensation.
 Add taxable self-employment and investment earnings.
 Include taxable distributions from retirement plans such as a 401(k) or traditional IRA, but not nontaxable distributions from a Roth IRA.
 Qualified U.S. savings bond interest and tax-exempt interest count for Social Security purposes.
 Include foreign income, including housing and income as a resident of American Samoa or Puerto Rico.